 South Dakota is located in the north-central part of the United States, and has many dramatic landscapes.
 There are a large number of national parks in the state, so there is a lot to see and discover in South Dakota.
 The state is known for its agriculture, and many different crops are grown in the fertile soil.

 The most famous landmark in South Dakota is undoubtedly Mount Rushmore, which has also given the state the nickname The Mount Rushmore State.
 The capital is Pierre, and the largest city is Sioux Falls.
-See cities in South Dakota by population.
 The area has been inhabited by aboriginal people for thousands of years, and therefore has a lot of history.

 Facts about South Dakota